AlanRockefeller/faststack/faststack/README.md

 ## Features

-- **Crop:** Added the ability to crop images, via the cr(O)p hotkey.
+- **Crop:** Added the ability to crop images via the cr(O)p hotkey.
 It can be a freeform crop, or constrained to several popular aspect ratios.
 - **Zoom & Pan:** Smooth zooming and panning.
 - **Stack Selection:** Group images into stacks (`[`, `]`) and select them for processing (`S`).
 - **Helicon Focus Integration:** Launch Helicon Focus with your selected RAW files with a single keypress (`Enter`).